but that doesn't mean you can't find a way to help yourself hit longer drives!

 Sign up to download this free Guide!

-But if you get too much, you risk a balloon shot; the ball will quickly climb, but fall out of the sky just as quickly.
+If you get too much, though, you risk a balloon shot.
+The ball will climb quickly, but fall out of the sky like a dead duck.
+Somewhere in-between is the height you're looking for.

-Think of it like a gauge; if you hit the "ideal" number for your swing, you'll know you're starting the ball on the correct trajectory.
+It's a lot like a gauge.
+If you hit the "ideal" number for your swing, you'll know you're starting the ball on the correct trajectory.
 Check this out:

 Every ball speed has a certain initial launch angle window that will send the ball the farthest you can hit it.
 You could spend a decent chunk of change for some time on an expensive launch monitor... but if you download this free guide, you can DIY the answer for yourself!